 A typical consultation for an individual experiencing TFCC tear-like symptoms will begin with an exploration of the patient’s medical history and daily activity.
 If a tear is suspected, the doctor will begin a physical examination to examine the patient’s threshold of pain.

 Physical examinations for TFCC tears involve:

-- Palpation of the wrist – the doctor will apply small amounts of pressure to the outside of the wrist in order to centralize the area of pain.
+- Palpation of the wrist: the doctor will apply small amounts of pressure to the outside of the wrist to centralize the area of pain.

-- Wrist rotation – by extending the wrist to its outer limits of motion, the doctor will get an accurate idea of the tissues which may be effected whatever is causing a patient’s pain.
+- Wrist rotation: by extending the wrist to its outer limits of motion, the doctor will get an accurate idea of the tissues which may be affected by whatever is causing a patient’s pain.

 If a tear is suspected, the doctor will propose one of several imaging tests.
 These include:

-- MRI in order to view the condition of the soft tissues within the wrist
+- MRI: to view the condition of the soft tissues within the wrist.